Whether you’re a buyer or a borrower / seller, a short sale and foreclosure each present different advantages and difficulties.

 Borrowers who are foreclosed on are often ineligible to purchase another home for 5-7 years with a traditional mortgage, where under certain circumstances, a short sale borrower can purchase immediately.

 As many Americans struggle with an economy that has yet to completely recover from the 2008 crash, folks are having a hard time making monthly mortgage payments.
-Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your Princeton house fast )is an easy choice for a borrower having troubles paying their mortgage on time.
+Choosing between being foreclosed and initiating a short sale (or a 3rd option… selling your NJ house fast )is an easy choice for a borrower having troubles paying their mortgage on time.

 Sometimes, lenders are willing to work with borrowers to complete a short sale, to avoid the fees and time consuming process of conducting a foreclosure.